Winged bean: Uses

+Culinary

 The entire winged bean plant is edible.
 The leaves, flowers, roots, and bean pods can be eaten raw or cooked; the pods are edible even when raw and unripe.
 The seeds are edible after cooking.
 Each of these parts contains vitamin A, vitamin C, calcium and iron, among other nutrients.
 The tender pods, which are the most widely eaten part of the plant, are best when eaten before they exceed 2.5 cm in length.
 They are ready for harvest within three months of planting.
 The flowers are used to colour rice and pastry.
 The young leaves can be picked and prepared as a leaf vegetable, similar to spinach.
 The nutrient-rich, tuberous roots have a nutty flavour.
 They are about 20% protein; winged bean roots have more protein than many other root vegetables.
 The leaves and flowers are also high in protein (10–15%).

 The seeds are about 35% protein and 18% fat.
 They require cooking for two to three hours to destroy the trypsin inhibitors and hemagglutinins that inhibit digestion.
 They can be eaten dried or roasted.
 Dried and ground seeds make a useful flour, and can be brewed to make a coffee-like drink.

 The beans are rich not only in protein, but in tocopherols (antioxidants that facilitate vitamin-A utilisation in the body).
 They can be made into milk when blended with water and an emulsifier.
 Winged bean milk is similar to soy milk, but without the bean-rich flavour.
 The flavour of raw beans is not unlike that of asparagus.

 Smoked pods, dried seeds, tubers (cooked and uncooked), and leaves have been sold in domestic markets in South East and South Asia.
 Mature seeds can command a high price.

+In Nagaland the fruit is eaten raw as salad and called charkona in the Nagamese creole.
+In the Angami language it is called kedia rücü.

 As animal feed

 Winged bean is a potential food source for ruminants, poultry, fish, and other livestock.

 For commercial fish feed, winged bean is a potentially lower-cost protein source.
 In Africa, fish meal is especially scarce and expensive.
 The African sharptooth catfish, a highly valued food fish in Africa, can eat winged bean.

-In Papua New Guinea highlands region where winged beans thrive, the husks are fed to the domesticated pigs as a dietary supplement.
+In Papua New Guinea highlands region where winged beans thrive, the husks are fed to domesticated pigs as a dietary supplement.